MilliPress/MilliCache/README.md

 ...
 ```

-Go sure that you have caching enabled in your WordPress installation by setting the `WP_CACHE` constant to `true` in your `wp-config.php`:
+Make sure you have caching enabled in your WordPress installation by setting the `WP_CACHE' constant to `true' in your `wp-config.php' file:

 ```php
 define('WP_CACHE', true); # Enable WordPress Cache